 William Bao Bean has seen many downturns in his successful career as Shanghai-based VC.
 He explains how startups can survive also the coronacrisis.

-William Bao Bean is Investment Partner at SOS Ventures and Managing Director of Chinaccelerator, the first and longest-running startup accelerator program in China based out of Shanghai, assisting 150 startups to discover a future.
+William Bao Bean is Investment Partner at SOS Ventures and Managing Director of Orbit Startups the first and longest-running startup program in Asia

 Both China and the US have been blaming each other for all what went wrong, including the coronavirus.
 Political scientist Victor Shih explains the background.